 April 19th, 2014 1:30 PM by Sam Kader

 Inquiries can be classified into two categories; soft and hard inquiry.
-A hard inquiry shows up on credit report due to transactions you have initiated such as applying for a credit card, car loan, asking for a credit limit increase, set-up utility bills and applying for a new job.
+A hard inquiry is when someone who you have authorized to check your credit history and it shows up on credit report due to transactions you have initiated such as applying for a mortgage, credit card, car loan, asking for a credit limit increase, set-up utility bills and applying for a new job.
 These inquiries typically stay for two years.
 Although, many will disappear within one year.
+One single inquiry is not going to send your credit score to the basement.
 As a general rule, limit inquiries to 7 per year only.
-Soft inquiries happen when existing creditor does a maintenance review of your file, when you pull your own credit report and a promotional credit is extended to you.
+A hard inquiry will knock about 5 to 10 points off your overall FICO score and it's temporary.
+If you do everything else right like paying your creditors on time and keeping balances low - the hard check can be offset in a couple of months.
+Soft inquiries happen when you check your own credit report or allow someone else like a potential employer or existing creditor does a maintenance review of your file, when you pull your own credit report and a promotional credit is extended to you.
 Soft inquiries do not affect your credit rating.
 After a bankcruptcy discharge, debts that were discharged should be reported in the same category along with "good items" as accounts that are current.
 They should not be reported under derogatory category.
 Obtain a free credit report annually from Free Annual Credit Report.
 Upon bankcruptcy discharged, establish new trade lines by secured credit card and get an auto loan.

 GET RID OF YOUR PAST DUE ACCOUNTS.
 Within the delinquent accounts on your credit report, there is a column called “Past Due”.
 Credit score software penalizes you for keeping accounts past due, so Past Dues destroy a credit score.
 If you see an amount in this column, pay the creditor the past due amount reported.